poconetes/applications/README.md

 # 🐶 poconetes

-Poconetes is an attempt to provide a higher level of abstraction for running Rails on Kubernetes.
+Poconetes is an attempt to provide a higher level of abstraction for running Applications on Kubernetes.

 Assumptions:
+- 1 codebase = 1 application
-- 1 codebase, many services
+- 1 application has many formations
+  - web, workers
-- Each service can be scaled independently
+- Each formation can be scaled independently

 ## Minimal